-Imagine my surprise when I discovered that it wasn’t her creation but really it was a classic potluck side dish from the 70s.
-Pistachio Salad is known by many names, like “Watergate Salad,” “Pistachio Delight,” or even “Green Stuff.”
+Imagine my surprise when I discovered that it wasn’t my aunt’s creation but really it was a classic potluck side dish from the 70s.
+Pistachio Fluff Salad is known by many names, like “Watergate Salad,” “Pistachio Delight,” or even “Green Stuff.”
 The original recipe came from General Foods (now known as Kraft).

 It doesn’t matter to me where the recipe originated, I just know it’s delicious.
 This is one of those classic midwestern recipes that you always find at church and family potlucks.
 It’s easy, using just 5 ingredients, and it’s yummy.
 What more can you ask for?